Databases and DBMS

 In fact, this is just a repository of some information, nothing more.
 Databases themselves would be of no interest if there were no database management systems.

-A database management system is a set of language and software tools that performs access to data, allows them to be created, modified and deleted, provides data security, etc.
+A database management system is a set of software tools that provides access to data, allows it to be created, modified and deleted, ensures data security, and so on.

-In simpler terms, a DBMS is a system that allows create databases and manipulate information from them.
+In simpler terms, a DBMS is a system that lets you create databases and manipulate the information in them.

 The simplest scheme for working with a database: